about slowing down…

 the art and magic of personal retreat.

-I am PASSIONATE about the need for regular personal retreats as a form of radical self-care and self-liberation, and this is very very especially vital for anyone who holds space for a living. no matter if you’re a firefighter, elementary teacher, therapist, acupuncturist, doula, shamanic practitioner, author, artist, or healing arts teacher, there is request and demand (in seen and unseen realms) on your time and life force.
+I am PASSIONATE about the need for regular personal retreats as a form of radical self-care and self-liberation, and this is very very especially vital for anyone who holds space or leads for a living. no matter if you’re a firefighter, elementary teacher, therapist, acupuncturist, doula, energy practitioner, author, artist, or healing arts teacher, there is request and demand (in seen and unseen realms) on your time and life force.

 as a helper, healer, leader, or teacher, personal retreat – or your version of it – is vital.

-retreat is the singularly most effective way to come home to yourself – especially if you hold space for a living – that’s available to you in our times.
+simply, I believe retreat is the singularly most effective way to come home to yourself – especially if you hold space for a living – that’s available to you in our times.

 love,